 The typo trail signage

-You’ll have a small amount of rocky uphill track before it flattens and it’s a nice smooth path to follow most of the way to the pool.
+If you go right, you’ll have a small amount of rocky uphill track before it flattens and it’s a nice smooth path to follow most of the way to the pool.

-We first visited See Thru Pool which we'll mention next, but if you’re visiting Mermaid only you follow the main track until the sign indicates you need to turn left.
+We first visited See Thru Pool which we'll mention next, but if you’re only visiting Mermaid you follow the main track until the sign indicates you need to turn left.

-The last little bit of track down to the top of the pool is rocky and uneven but it’s not difficult.
+The last little bit of track down to the top of the pool is rocky and uneven, but it’s not difficult.
 You’ll then reach a rocky platform which you follow for a few minutes to your right, before you’ll come to the top of the pool.

 The view is utterly spectacular, a giant waterhole surrounded by tall gorge walls and a pretty waterfall running into it.

-Climbing out using the rope swing looks incredibly difficult too in our opinion.
 Mermaid Pool is also a sacred Aboriginal site for women and is believed to be protected by the river spirit, Migadan - yet another reason men in particular should not swim here.

 Regardless of this, it’s a lovely spot to sit and relax and there are plenty of other swimming spots nearby, so it is very much worth the visit despite the fact you can’t swim.

-To exit the pool you can either use the rope to pull yourself back out or just swim over to the rocks by the shallow end of the pool and walk out from there.
+To exit the pool you can either use the rope to pull yourself back out, or just swim over to the rocks by the shallow end of the pool and walk out from there.

 The pool is nice and deep, although there are some submerged rocks which you bump into occasionally when swimming.

-The walk to get there is 1.5km each way and it’s just 750m from Mermaid Pool (before you reach Mermaid Pool).
-It’s an easy smooth walk until the last little bit when you need to walk down over some rocks to get to the pool.
+The walk to get there is 1.1km each way and it’s just 400m from Mermaid Pool (before you reach Mermaid Pool).

 The full Tahmoor Gorge Circuit